 Such competition is healthy, as it prompts companies to improve their provision of services.
 It also helps businesses come up with ways that make them stand out in the industry.

 Also, competition helps drive technological progress and innovation.
-This is largely because of the strong competition between Google and Bing.
+This is large because of the strong competition between Google and Bing.
 This often emerges when comparing one against the other.
 In a competitive climate, differentiation helps brands stand out above the rest in the industry and survive

 However, when you search for the same phrase in each of them, you’ll get considerably different organic results.
 With that in mind, next, we will explore features that differentiate Bing from Google.